Modal Logical Neural Networks

-The synthetic ``Diplomacy ring'' is a diagnostic benchmark: we construct a minimal multi-agent environment where the ground-truth accessibility structure is known, allowing us to directly test whether MLNNs can recover it purely from logical constraints, and measure how performance scales with the number of agents.
+The synthetic ``Diplomacy ring'' serves as both a diagnostic benchmark and a scalability testbed.
+We construct a minimal multi-agent environment where the ground-truth accessibility structure is known, allowing us to directly test whether MLNNs can recover it purely from logical constraints, and measure how performance scales with the number of agents.

-To rigorously validate the inductive capabilities of MLNNs, we constructed a ``Synthetic Diplomacy'' task.
-While real-world Diplomacy logs provide rich linguistic data, they lack a verifiable ground truth for trust: when a player attacks another, it is ambiguous whether this was a betrayal of deep trust or a predictable move between enemies.
+\paragraph{Motivation} While real-world Diplomacy logs provide rich linguistic data, they lack a verifiable ground truth for trust.
 This makes it impossible to quantitatively measure if the model learned the \textit{correct} relational structure.
 Additionally, we need to empirically validate the scalability claims from Section~\ref{sec:theory}.

-To address this, we constructed a synthetic environment governed by a known ground-truth Kripke structure in the form of a directed ring graph.
-The scenario consists of $N=20$ agents arranged in a ring, where each Agent $i$ observes a specific set of facts but requires a ``Beacon'' that is exclusively possessed by Agent $i+1$.
-The model is trained on two specific modal constraints: Consistency ($\Box$), defined as $\Box (\text{Facts} \rightarrow \text{Agreement})$, which dictates that an agent must not trust neighbors who contradict their direct observations; and Expansion ($\diamond$), defined as $\diamond (\text{Beacon})$, which requires an agent to trust at least one neighbor who possesses the necessary Beacon.
+\paragraph{Methodology} We construct a synthetic environment governed by a known ground-truth Kripke structure in the form of a directed ring graph.
+The scenario consists of $N$ agents arranged in a ring, where each Agent $i$ observes a specific set of facts but requires a ``Beacon'' that is exclusively possessed by Agent $i+1$.
+The model is trained on two specific modal constraints: Consistency ($\Box$), defined as $\Box (\text{Facts} \rightarrow \text{Agreement})$, which dictates that an agent must not trust neighbors who contradict their direct observations; and Expansion ($\Diamond$), defined as $\Diamond (\text{Beacon})$, which requires an agent to trust at least one neighbor who possesses the necessary Beacon.
 This setup establishes a verifiable objective where, purely by minimizing logical contradictions, the learnable accessibility matrix $A_\theta$ is expected to recover the underlying directed ring structure.